onlydustxyz/marketplace-frontend/README.md

 The `App` component defines an enumeration called `RoutePaths` that represents the different routes of the application.
 It also defines enumerations called `ProjectRoutePaths` and `ProjectPaymentsRoutePaths` that represent sub-routes within the project details and project payments pages, respectively.

-The `App` component uses the `useReloadOnNewRelease` hook to reload the application if a new release is available.
-It also defines arrays called `projectRoutes` and `routes` using the `useRoutes` hook.
+The `App` component defines arrays called `projectRoutes` and `routes` using the `useRoutes` hook.
 These arrays represent the routes of the application and include nested routes and protected routes based on user roles.

 The `Layout` component is responsible for rendering the layout of the marketplace application.
 It uses various components and hooks to create the desired layout, such as `classNames`, `Outlet`, `useLocation`, `ResponsivityFallback`, `Toaster`, `Header`, and `Tooltip`.
 The `Layout` component conditionally renders the `ResponsivityFallback` component and controls the visibility of the main content based on the current location.